saracalhas/MRes_dissertation_qmul/README.md

 All the code used for this MRes project is available in this repo.
 Below more information on how it is organised.

 ### Code in this repo
 - **Data pre-processing folder**
+    - Name of folder: Data_preprocessing
-    - Here you can find the scripts for merging the proteomics and metabolomics datasets and for the data pre-processing done to the data as per 5.2. section in dissertation.
+      * Here you can find the scripts for merging the proteomics and metabolomics datasets and for the data pre-processing done to the data as per 5.2. section in dissertation.
 Name of file: [include name of file]
     - Script for the two linear regressions done to account for the effect of age in GFAP and NEFL.
 Name of file: [include name of file]
     - Script for the outliers and missing data assumption checks.
 Name of file: [include name of file]